 That booklet tells you who specific people are and where their tombs are located.

 To see the best kept area of the cemetery take the main road that goes straight through from the entrance.

 This area has the largest statues and most impressive tombs and monuments.

 That’s where most of the famous Hungarians are laid to rest.

 It’s also the best area to visit if you’re short on time.

 I started by going to the far left of the entrance and followed that all the way to the back.

-From there I followed that to the middle where the large mausoleums are and then took the main street back to the entrance and left.
+From there I followed that to the center where the large mausoleums are.

 I never managed to go to the far right of the entrance to see what was over there.